Will discuss rights and what still needs to be done

 The panelists will be Sarah Brafman of A Better Balance: The Work & Family Legal Center, Lisa Lipman of the National Employment Lawyers Association of New York, Greg Chartier of the Westchester Business Council and Sarah Johnson, the Putnam County Historian.

 The panel will be answer audience questions and share experiences of litigating, creating, and enforcing sexual harassment policies, Galef said in a statement.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.